 Of course, we jumped at the chance and contacted the owner.
 After discussing and viewing several photos and videos, Mary and I agreed to adopt.

 And now we are once again blessed with a new puppy!
-It will require a lot of time of effort to raise him, but the emotional rewards are priceless!
+Raising him will require much time and effort, but the emotional rewards are priceless!
 And I already feel the mental health benefits of his presence.
-He is so tiny and dependent on us that my thoughts of fear of cancer recurrence and upcoming scans and bloodwork have now shifted to focus on his care.
+He is so tiny and dependent on us that my thoughts of fear of cancer recurrence and upcoming scans and bloodwork have shifted to focus on his care.